18 Top-Rated Things to Do in Fairfield, CT

 4. Be One with the Birds at the Connecticut Audubon Society Birdcraft Museum and Sanctuary

 Mabel Osgood Wright founded the Connecticut Audubon Society in 1898 as a place to conserve the state's birds and their habitats.
 In 1914, 10 acres of land were donated to the society by Annie Burr Jennings.
-These were used to create America's first private songbird refuge - Birdcraft Sanctuary.
+These were used to create America's first private songbird refuge–Birdcraft Sanctuary.

 The sanctuary was declared a National Historic Landmark in 1993 and covers six acres of land.
 Here, you'll find gardens designed to attract butterflies and birds, a large pond, the museum, and a caretaker's cottage.
+This is a truly serene, yet family-friendly, place to spend a quiet morning or afternoon.

 A wooden walkway rounds the edge of the pond, and a small lookout offers a closer look at the wildlife that call this area home.
-The museum itself is small and houses displays to enlighten visitors about the region's creatures and their natural habitats.
+The museum itself is small and houses displays that enlighten visitors about the region's creatures and their natural habitats.
 Behind it, you'll find a number of rescued birds including owls, raptors, and hawks.

 Address: 314 Unquowa Road, Fairfield, Connecticut